HugoLanglade/VICTOR_CMS_5/src/works/2023/L'important.md

   With all these elements, the two artists have written a performance questioning our place at work, in a capitalist and liberal world, our moments of leisure and relaxation and our existential doubts, all in a strange and blue smoky after-work atmosphere.

-  Text by Annabelle Galland translated in English:
+  *Text by Annabelle Galland translated in English*:

   Because the problem, the real problem, is that even when I have something interesting to say, there's someone right in front of me shouting louder to say exactly the same thing, and everybody hear it instead of me, so how can I do it, yes, how can I do it, to take my place.